ANALYSIS-GameStop saga expected to revive scrutiny of hedge fund industry

 WASHINGTON, Feb 2 (Reuters) - With hedge funds at the center of market drama for the second time in less than 12 months, the GameStop GME.N saga is likely to expedite a regulatory review of the ever-larger role non-bank firms play in the financial markets, regulatory experts said.

-Scrutiny of the non-bank financial sector was already expected to be high on newly appointed Treasury Secretary Janet Yellen's agenda after hedge fund de-leveraging contributed towards turmoil in the U.S. treasury market in March 2020.
+Scrutiny of the non-bank financial sector was already expected to be high on newly appointed Treasury Secretary Janet Yellen's agenda after hedge fund de-leveraging contributed toward turmoil in the U.S. Treasuries market in March 2020.

-But the sector is likely to garner much closer attention after a retail buying frenzy in GameStop and other stocks burnt several hedge funds that had bet against the companies, and led retail brokerages to restrict trading in the affected stocks.
+But the sector is likely to garner much closer attention after a retail buying frenzy in GameStop and other stocks burned several hedge funds that had bet against the companies and led retail brokerages to restrict trading in the affected stocks.

-The incident appeared to spark market-wide volatility, as hedge funds scrambled to meet their obligations and close out bad bets, trading the highest volume of shares since 2009, according to an analysis from Goldman Sachs Group Inc.
+The incident appeared to spark market-wide volatility as hedge funds scrambled to meet their obligations and close out bad bets, trading the highest volume of shares since 2009, according to Goldman Sachs Group Inc.

-In response, the Treasury's Financial Stability Oversight Council (FSOC) began a review of the asset management sector, and in 2016 warned that leveraged hedge funds could cause instability during market stress if they became forced sellers.
+In response, the Treasury's Financial Stability Oversight Council (FSOC) began a review of the asset management sector.
+In 2016 it warned that leveraged hedge funds could cause instability during market stress if they became forced sellers.

-With a Democratic administration now in power and a new crop of regulators due to take over, regulatory advocates expect the Treasury to reprise this project.
+With a Democratic administration in power and a new crop of regulators due to take over, regulatory advocates expect the Treasury to revive the project.

 "This is a decent moment to step back and think about what trading activities in the financial system regulators should really be concerned about from a broader systemic perspective," said Gregg Gelzinis of Washington think tank Center for American Progress, who has advocated for FSOC to take on hedge funds.

-The Managed Funds Association, which represents the sector, did not provide comment on recent industry gyrations, but has said that hedge fund investments help pension funds and other institutional investors manage risk and deliver returns.
+The Managed Funds Association, which represents the sector, did not provide comment on recent developments, but has said that hedge fund investments help pension funds and other institutional investors manage risk and deliver returns.

-Hedge funds won't be the only ones in the spotlight.
-Open-ended funds and money market funds, which have also grown in systemic importance, are already under review internationally by the global Financial Stability Board.
+Hedge funds will not be the only ones in the spotlight.
+Open-ended funds and money market funds, which have also grown in systemic importance, are already under review internationally by the Financial Stability Board.

-"We need better oversight of the non-bank financial sector, to make sure we have rules and safeguards in place that creates a financial system that serves the economy," said Gelzinis.
+"We need better oversight of the non-bank financial sector, to make sure we have rules and safeguards in place that create a financial system that serves the economy," said Gelzinis.

-As of 2020, the aggregate net value of U.S. hedge fund assets was $2.9 trillion, but when taking leverage into account gross assets were $6.3 trillion, said FSOC.
+As of 2020, aggregate net U.S. hedge fund assets were $2.9 trillion.
+But taking leverage into account, gross assets were $6.3 trillion, said FSOC.
 While aggregate leverage was relatively small, much of it was concentrated among a small number of players, FSOC found in 2016.

-That concentrated leverage and the exposure it creates for bank counterparties "could become an area of focus," said Boltansky.
+"There's no public policy reason why you should let people take on infinite leverage for what is essentially short-term speculation," said Marcus Stanley, policy director at the progressive think tank Americans for Financial Reform.

 To the brink and back on GameStop: Wall Street vs Reddit